-I’ve been studying Astrology now for over 50 years, I started when I was 7 years old and had a series of very intense dreams all of which lead to my discovery of Astrology.
+I have been studying astrology for over 50 years; I started when I was seven years old and had a series of very intense dreams, all of which led to my discovery of Astrology.
 My first book was Julia and Derrick Parkers – The Complete Astrologer.
-I still have that book all these years later, a bit tattered and worn.
+I still have that book all these years later, tattered and worn.

-If ever there was a classic that every astrologer I've ever known already has a copy of.
-At first, it's almost overwhelming the amount of analysis he provides for each of the planets not only through the twelve houses but in each sign as well as all of the classic aspects to each other.
+If ever there was a classic that every Astrologer I've ever known already has a copy of.
+At first, it's almost overwhelming the amount of analysis he provides for each of the planets, not only through the twelve houses but in each sign as well as all of the classic aspects of each other.

 There certainly are a lot of ways to learn Astrology.
-If you're going to go the book learning route then Marion March and Joan McEvers are one of the best.
-Years ago when I was living back East in the Berkshires and longing to move West out to California, I was teaching astrology on this new thing called the Internet.
+If you're going to go the book-learning route, then Marion March and Joan McEvers are some of the best.
+Years ago, when I was living back East in the Berkshires and longing to move West out to California, I was teaching astrology on this new thing called the Internet.

-It wasn't really even the Internet at the time it was Comp-u-Serv and Quantum link, which later became America Online.
-Back then you had to pay for your connection to the Service by the min as well as the telephone charges which were also by the minute.
-I had some pretty large bills back then.
+It wasn't really even the Internet at the time.
+It was Comp-u-Serv and Quantum Link, which later became America Online.
+Back then, you had to pay for your connection to the Service by the minute as well as the telephone charges, which were also by the minute.
+I had some pretty hefty bills back then.
 One of the other astrology teachers lived out here in California.
-Her name was Karen, we became good friends.
+Her name was Karen; we became good friends.

-Marion March and Joan used to have a group of astrologers get together at one of their homes in Encino, they would present everyone with a birth chart.
-The groups’ job was to interpret the chart and determine who the chart belonged to..
+Marion March and Joan used to have a group of astrologers get together at one of their homes in Encino; they would present everyone with a birth chart.
+The group's job was to interpret the chart and determine to whom the chart belonged.
 Karen shared with me how much fun this was.

 I think back fondly on this story.
 Boy, I sure would have loved to be a part of that group.

 Steven Forrest brings a really humanistic and unique way of interpreting a birth chart.
-Steven Forrest's approach is both positive and uplifting, it celebrates human diversity, in the style of Evolutionary Astrology that Steven Forrest has become known for.
+Steven Forrest's approach is both positive and uplifting; it celebrates human diversity in the style of Evolutionary Astrology that Steven Forrest has become known.

 This was one of my early astrology books.
-Betty has an amazing way of blending the more traditional old-school Astrology with modern insights into the human personality.
-I've always associate her keen insights with the Astrology I grew up in New York City in the mid-'70s, straightforward, to the point and smidge of Freudian psychology dominates all of the books by Betty Lundsted.
-She deeply influenced the way I interpreted birth charts.
+Betty has a fantastic way of blending the more traditional old-school Astrology with modern insights into the human personality.
+I've always associated her keen insights with Astrology.
+I grew up in New York City in the mid-'70s; straightforward, to the point, and a smidge of Freudian psychology dominates all of the books by Betty Lundsted.
+She profoundly influenced the way I interpreted birth charts.

 In The Twelve Houses, acclaimed astrologer Howard Sasportas explores in detail the experiences and situations associated with each of the houses.
 He describes not only the houses' associations but also the more subtle meanings of each of the different areas of life the houses represent.

 By far one of the funniest, most educational astrology books I've ever read.
-I still practice the red/lights green/lights technique.
+I still practice the red light / green light technique.
 Her wit, humor, and a little bit on the naughty side are like Linda Goodman's Sun signs before her, spot-on in her descriptions of the planets in the signs.
 This book is NOT your mothers' Astrology!!

 A practical approach that provides basics for understanding astrological charts.
-Gives you insight into how to fully utilize astrology to make the most of your life.
+It gives you insight into how to fully utilize astrology to make the most of your life.
 Choice-centered interpretations of aspects, houses, planets, and signs. are the obvious strength.

-I learned how to cast the Burmese Chart directly from Barba Cameron back in the Berkshires.
-I was 20 and going to a private boys' school.
+I learned how to cast the Burmese Chart directly from Barbara Cameron back when I lived in the Berkshires.
+I was in my late teens and going to a private boys' school.
 At that point, I had been studying Astrology for just over ten years.
-She has sadly passed but the Little Key remains.
-Its’ fairly easy to cast a Burmese chart and its supplements and adds to the knowledge contained in a traditional Western Chart.
+She has sadly passed, but the Little Key remains.
+It's fairly easy to cast a Burmese chart, and it supplements and adds to the knowledge contained in a traditional Western Chart.

-This book is very very hard to find.
-I list it here mostly because It was very important to my education and development as an Astrologer.
+This book is very, very hard to find.
+I list it here primarily because It was very important to my education and development as an Astrologer.
 If you do have the funds and can find a copy (of this or any of her other books) I urge you to buy it.